Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Kinetic Modeling of Fed-Batch Fermentation of Yarrowia lipolytica

 \section{Kinetic Modeling of Fed-Batch Fermentation of Yarrowia lipolytica}

+Here we provide additional domain information about the upstream fermentation studied in Section \ref{subsec: mdp formulation}; specifically, the complete details of the kinetic models used to construct the Bayesian network.
 Cell growth and citrate production of \textit{Yarrowia lipolytica} take place inside a bioreactor, which requires carbon sources (e.g., soybean oil or waste cooking oil), nitrogen (yeast extract and ammonia sulfate), and oxygen, subject to good mixing and carefully controlled operating conditions (e.g., pH, temperature).
 During fermentation, the feed rate is adjusted to control the concentration of oil.

 In our case study, we treat feed rate as the only control.
 Other CPPs relevant to the bioprocess are set automatically as follows.
 The dissolved oxygen level is set at $30\%$ of air saturation using cascade controls of agitation speed between 500 and 1,400 rpm, with the aeration rate fixed at 0.3 L/min.
 The pH is controlled at 6.0 for the first $12$ hours, then maintained at $7.0$ until the end of the process.
 The temperature is maintained at $30^\circ$C for the entire run.
 We stop the fermentation process after 140 hours (or if the volume reaches the bioreactor capacity).